-- A. Lands contained within Crawford County that have not had release rates established under an approved Act 167 Stormwater Management Plan: - 1.
-Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 2-year, 10-year, 25-year, 50-year, and 100-year storms. - B. Lands contained within Crawford County that have had release rates established under an approved Act 167 Stormwater Management Plan: - 1.
+- A. For lands contained within Crawford County that have not had release rates established under an approved Act 167 Stormwater Management Plan: - 1.
+Post-development discharge rates shall not exceed the pre-development discharge rates for the 1-year, 2-year, 10-year, 25-year, 50-year, and 100-year storms. - B. For lands contained within Crawford County that have had release rates established under an approved Act 167 Stormwater Management Plan: - 1.
 The post-development peak discharge rates shall be in accordance with the approved release rate map for the individual watershed. - a.
-Conneaut Outlet Watershed for the 2-year, 10-year, 25-year and 100-year storms, post-development peak discharge rates shall follow the approved release rate map.
+Conneaut Outlet Watershed for the 2-year, 10-year, 25-year and 100-year storms, post-development peak discharge rates shall follow the approved release rate map included in Appendix E or as available from the municipality.